mercadopago/devsite-docs/guides/wallet-connect/device-id.en.md

-# Integrar el Device ID
+# Integrate the Device ID

 The **Device ID** is an important piece of information to ensure better security and, consequently, a better payment approval rate.
 It's a **unique number that's used to identify a customer's device** when they are buying.